daeyun/vim-matlab/README.md

 vim-matlab
 ===========

+An alternative to Matlab's default editor for Vim users.

+### Usage

-Start vim-matlab server.
-It launches a CLI Matlab instance and and keeps it alive -- i.e. when Matlab crashes (e.g. segfault during MEX development), it will launch another process.
+`vim-matlab-server.py` launches a CLI Matlab instance and and keeps it alive -- i.e. when Matlab crashes (e.g. segfault during MEX development), it will launch another process.
 It also pipes commands from vim to Matlab.

 ```